Cluck and Peck: All About Chickens

 Lightweight but Durable

-Its compact build supports 4–6 hens comfortably, and the whole frame can be picked up by two adults and moved across the yard in minutes.
+Supports 4–6 hens and can be moved by two adults in minutes.

 Portability and Mobility